thedooberdude/resistance-retribution-infected-mode-eu/README.md

 ## Installation

 1. Copy `resistance_retribution_infected_eu.prx` to `ms0:/SEPLUGINS/`
-2. Enable it as a GAME plugin in ARK-4.
+2. Enable it as a GAME plugin in ARK-4. (use plugins.txt from a text editor)
 3. Launch the game.

 ## Compatibility